HardikJainGit/BookMyHotel/README.md

-# Booking.com : Platform to book hotel rooms from all over the globe
+# BookMyHotel : Platform to book hotel rooms from all over the globe
 ## Table of Contents
 * [About Booking.com](#About-Booking.com)
 * [Key Features](#key-features)